Where do you get your insects from?

 Our insects are reared specifically for human consumption and that is why they have a diet fit for human beings.

 How are the insects killed?

-The crickets are put into a freezer, which shuts their system down, before they are dried or roasted and ground into a powder.
+The crickets are put into a freezer, which puts them into hibernation mode asleep, which then culls them.
+They are then dried or roasted and ground into a powder.

 Are they vegan/vegetarian?

 No. However, depending on people’s reasons for being vegetarian, they may be okay with eating insects (for example, environmental reasons).

 Our insects do not come from organic certified farms, however, we ensure our insects are only fed natural veg and grains.

 What are your Eat Grub bars free from?

 The Red Berries & Orange and the Cacao & Coconut bars are nut, dairy, soy free/gluten free.
 The Blueberry & Almond is free from all of the above except from nuts.

 Why are your Eat Grub bars only 12% protein?